flamedeck-org/flamedeck/docs/stripe-architecture.md

     *   Button in user settings (e.g., "Manage Billing").
     *   Calls a (TODO) `manage-stripe-subscription` Edge Function.
     *   Redirects user to the Stripe Customer Portal.

+### 4.3.
+Onboarding Upgrade Step (`OnboardingUpgradeStep.tsx`)

+*   **Purpose:** Provides a dedicated page during the onboarding flow for users who selected the "Pro" plan before signing up/logging in.
+*   **Trigger:** After a user signs up and completes the username selection step, `ProtectedRoute.tsx` checks for `sessionStorage.getItem('flamedeck_selected_plan') === 'pro'`.
+    *   If the flag is set and the user is not currently a Pro member (checked via `useUserSubscription`), they are redirected to `/onboarding/upgrade`.
+    *   If the flag is set but the user *is* already a Pro member (e.g., they paid, then logged back in, or upgraded through another means), `ProtectedRoute.tsx` clears the `sessionStorage` flag to prevent repeated redirects.
+*   **Logic Flow:**
+    1. The `OnboardingUpgradeStep.tsx` page mounts and re-verifies the `sessionStorage` flag and the user's current subscription status.
+If the flag is not 'pro', or if the user is already a Pro member, it clears the flag and navigates the user to the main application (e.g., `/traces`).
+    2. If the conditions to show the upgrade prompt are met, it renders a UI similar to `UpgradeModal.tsx`, presenting the Pro plan features and price.
+    3.  **"Upgrade to Pro" action:**
+        *   Clears the `flamedeck_selected_plan` from `sessionStorage`.
+        *   Calls the `create-stripe-checkout-session` Edge Function (similar to `UpgradeModal.tsx`).
+        *   Redirects the user to Stripe Checkout.
+The success URL will typically lead them into the main application.
+    4.  **"Maybe Later" action:**
+        *   Clears the `flamedeck_selected_plan` from `sessionStorage`.
+        *   Navigates the user to the main application (e.g., `/traces`).
+*   **State Management:** The `flamedeck_selected_plan` item in `sessionStorage` is the key to this flow, ensuring the user's initial intent is captured and acted upon post-authentication and initial profile setup.
+It is cleared once the upgrade is initiated, skipped, or if the user is already subscribed.

 ## 5. Local Testing Guide